mackeper/integer-multiplication/README.md

 These parameters will be chosen so that it is possible to run the algorithms on 8 GB of ram.
 Input sizes, output size, intermediate results and some space for the OS as well.

 ###  Implement simple FFT multiplication (week 52)
 Implement a simple FFT integer multiplication, imiliar to Schönhage-Strassen,.
 Given two integers, split them up into coefficients for a polynomial, use FFT, apply pointwise multiplication, inverse FFT back into one integer.

+#### Progress
+The planned input size of 2^30 was harder to achieve than predicted.
+This algorithm can handle 2^25 right now, coefficients can only be around 16 bits (in 8 byte double) and the coefficients is complex values so they need 2x8 bytes (two doubles).

 ###  Implement new algorithm (week 1-3)
 This algorithm is inspired by Schönhage-Strassen: Given two integers, split them up into coefficients for a polynomial, use the algorithm given by the